ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dnsaas_zone.md

 * `name` - The name of the DNS Zone.
 * `description` - The description of the DNS Zone.
 * `enabled` - Indicates if the DNS Zone is activated or not.
+* `nameservers` - A list of available name servers.